This post is part of a continuing series on game-based learning in connection with the Games For Change Festival.

-Ambitious students or staff can attempt to create their own VR games using Simon on a Stick, CoSpaces Edu, or the more well-know and highly regarded Unity If you like the results, you might even consider entering your student into the National STEM Video Game Challenge.
+Ambitious students or staff can attempt to create their own VR games using Simon on a Stick, CoSpaces Edu, or the more well-known and highly regarded Unity If you like the results, you might even consider entering your student into the National STEM Video Game Challenge.

-The differences between virtual reality and augmented reality are that VR is escaping into another world and interacting in that world.
+The differences between virtual reality and augmented reality are that VR is escaping into another world and interacting with that world.
 Augmented reality involves seeing added digital images or information in the real world using a device like a smartphone.
 For that reason augmented reality games like Pokemon Go can be a great social experience in juxtaposition to the isolation of VR.
 The use of Pokemon Go in class necessitates its own post, but there are many other options for using AR in school.

 Some of what is available now though includes augmented reality apps like Star Walk, Google Translate AR, Future Stories, or Anatomy 4D.
-Alternatively Happy Atoms provides an experience with physical molecular models that interact with an augmented reality app.
-Meanwhile the American Museum of Natural History is also offering a variety of augmented reality experiences like Playing with Dinos, Crime-Scene Neanderthal, and exploring biodiversity in MicroRangers.
+Alternatively, Happy Atoms provides an experience with physical molecular models that interact with an augmented reality app.
+Meanwhile, the American Museum of Natural History is also offering a variety of augmented reality experiences like Playing with Dinos, Crime-Scene Neanderthal, and exploring biodiversity in MicroRangers.

 - adapted books with triggers for picture symbols or expanded information